 “I know, neither have I,” Nancy replied with a weak smile realizing the small bit of humor in those words, “I don’t know where he got it from.”

-“I didn’t think that religion was something little boys just found,” Jason said seriously skipping right past any sense of humor.
+“I didn’t think that religion was something little boys just found,” Jason said seriously skipping right past any humor.

 Nancy swirled her soup in her bowl and said, “He wasn’t so little you know, and I don’t think he ever found religion.
 It always seemed to me that he just wanted something bigger to believe in.”